UEFA.com fonctionne mieux avec d'autres navigateurs

 Group B: Portugal, Czechia, Scotland, Bulgaria, Azerbaijan, Gibraltar

-Portugal are top and yet to concede a goal but their perfect start was ended with a 0-0 draw in Czechia, who remain within three points of the lead.
-Scotland are level with Czechia but have played a game more after winning 2-0 against Gibraltar and 1-0 versus Bulgaria, who are now three points off the top three but two above Azerbaijan.
-Scotland face both Czechia and Portugal in March.
+Portugal are top and yet to concede a goal but their perfect start was ended with November's 0-0 draw in Czechia, who are within three points.
+Scotland, who host Czechia and visit Portugal this week, are level with their second-placed Friday visitors but have played a game more.
+Bulgaria are three points back with a game in hand on Scotland.

-Group C: France, Faroe Islands, Switzerland, Iceland, Estonia, Luxembourg
+Group C: France, Iceland, Faroe Islands, Switzerland, Luxembourg, Estonia

 Group D: England (holders), Slovakia, Republic of Ireland, Andorra, Kazakhstan, Moldova